Air Serbia Embraer 195 Emergency Landing: What Really Happened

 Emergency landing in Belgrade

 The collision caused severe damage to the left wing root.
 The left horizontal stabilizer also took some damage.
 The aircraft with the registration OY-GDC then flew loops to dump fuel.
 After around 55 minutes she landed safely back in Belgrade.
 The passengers were apparently informed that it was a minor incident and that they had to return to the airport for technical reasons.
-But the whole thing could have turned out differently…
+But the whole thing might have turned out differently…

 © X via Breaking Aviation News